nomatteus/level-up/all/paradigms/_posts/1-1-5-object.markdown

 ---
 layout: post
 title: Write an application in an object-oriented language
-status: todo
+status: done
-time: Not started
+time: 2003
 ---

+Wrote Java programs in University.